Bertil Ohlin: Heckscher–Ohlin theorem

+In 1933, Ohlin published Interregional and International Trade.
+Ohlin built in it an economic theory of international trade from earlier work by Heckscher and his own doctoral thesis.
+It is now known as the Heckscher–Ohlin model, one of the standard model economists use to debate trade theory.

+The model was a breakthrough because it showed how comparative advantage might relate to general features of a country's capital and labor, and how those features might change through time.
+The model provided a basis for later work on the effects of protection on real wages, and has been fruitful in producing predictions and analysis; Ohlin himself used the model to derive the Heckscher–Ohlin theorem, which predicts that capital-abundant countries export capital-intensive goods, while labor-abundant countries export the labor-intensive goods.

 The Heckscher–Ohlin Theorem, which is concluded from the Heckscher–Ohlin model of international trade, states: trade between countries is in proportion to their relative amounts of capital and labor.
 In countries with an abundance of capital, wage rates tend to be high; therefore, labor-intensive products, e.g. textiles, simple electronics, etc., are more costly to produce internally.
 In contrast, capital-intensive products, e.g. automobiles, chemicals, etc., are less costly to produce internally.
 Countries with large amounts of capital will export capital-intensive products and import labor-intensive products with the proceeds.
 Countries with high amounts of labor will do the reverse.

 The following conditions must be true: